-NUR 6270 - Adult Clinical Practicum III Across the Lifespan Credits: 3 setting, focusing on health promotion, disease prevention, diagnosis, and management of acute and chronic health care needs of patient populations including young adults through end of life.
-Special focus on nutrition, palliative care, and other areas focused on the older adult patient.
+NUR 6270 - Adult Clinical Practicum III Across the Lifespan

+Continues clinical practice with selected adults in with primary care and specialized care of adults across the lifespan in the office/outpatient/inpatient or long-term care setting focusing on health promotion, disease prevention, diagnosis and management of acute and chronic health care needs of patient populations including young adults through end of life.
+Special focus on nutrition, palliative care and other areas focused on the older adult patient.
 Requires 150-200 hours of precepted clinical fieldwork.